Recreational Therapy, B.S.

 - Graduates are prepared to meet consumer health needs in a dynamic and culturally diverse world by completing a comprehensive curriculum that offers theoretical knowledge as well as practical experience and application.

-- The program is accredited by the Commission on Accreditation of Allied Health Programs (caahep.org) under the recommendation of the Council on Recreational Therapy Education (CARTE).
+- The program is accredited by the Commission on Accreditation of Allied Health Programs (caahep.org) under the recommendation of the Committee on Accreditation of Recreational Therapy Education (CARTE).

 500 Lafayette Ave.
 NE, Suite 106

 Location & Format

 All undergraduate students begin their academic career on the Allendale Campus.
 Students in this major continue their upper division studies on the GVSU Health Campus, near the Grand Rapids Medical Mile.Format: Face To Face